 The Wabash was fully destroyed in the fall of 1991, when the N&W purchased the railroad outright.

 Although the N&W and the Southern Railroad had affiliations since 1982, they were completely merged in 1997, forming Norfolk Southern.

 The N&W had complete control of the DMU since 1985, when the Milwaukee Road was having problems of their own.

 The Milwaukee Road sold off their line into Des Moines in 1983 to the Chicago Northwestern, which later sold it to the Iowa Interstate Railroad, who had purchased much of the Rock Island line across Iowa from Council Bluffs, IA to Rock Island, IL in 1984.

 They sold off their half of the Des Moines Union Railway to Norfolk Western in 1985.
 Both the CB&Q and M&STL lines over the Des Moines River were removed in the 1970's.

 When the Norfolk Southern was created, much of the DMU tracks were abandoned.
-The bridge over the Des Moines River was specifically hit.
+The bridge over the Des Moines River was specifically abandoned.

 Today, while the DMU still exists on paper, most of the trackage is now gone.
 Portions are now a trail, including the large bridge across the Des Moines River.